min2ha/ukwa-site/content/target/39847/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# David Jenkins on Facebook (Conservative candidate for Aberavon)

 David Jenkins is the Conservative candidate for Aberavon at the 2016 National Assembly Election.